What is the Endocannabinoid System?

 The endocannabinoid system is a network of endocannabinoids and cannabinoid receptors that exist throughout our bodies.
 It is thought to exist in pretty much all animals on earth, and it is absolutely crucial to our survival.

-The cannabinoid receptors exist on the surface of cells and “listen” to conditions around the body.
-They communicate this information about our bodies’ status and changing conditions to the inside of the cell, allowing for the appropriate measures to be taken.
+The cannabinoid receptors exist on the surface of cells and “listen” to what’s going on in the body.
+They communicate this information about our bodies’ status and changing circumstances to the inside of the cell, allowing for the appropriate measures to be taken.
 In other words, they allow for us to maintain homeostasis by monitoring what is going on in our bodies.

 Most of us have by now heard of the cannabinoids found in plants, called phytocannabinoids, but the body also produces its own, which are referred to as endocannabinoids.
 These molecules are created whenever we need them, usually in response to some change in the body.
 They can bind directly with the cannabinoid receptors – you can think of them as slotting into one another like a jigsaw puzzle or a lock and key.